top of page

 1. "For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive others their sins, your Father will not forgive your sins."
 Matthew 6:14-15 This passage makes it clear that forgiveness is necessary for us to be forgiven by our Heavenly Father.
 Forgiveness is a requirement.
 A command.

 2. "Be angry, and do not sin:" do not let the sun go down on your wrath, nor give place to the devil.
-Ephesians 4:26-27 This passage informs us that unforgiveness gives satan legal access to torment us.
-Perhaps some of the pain we feel towards another is due to the resentment we are holding onto.
+Ephesians 4:26-27 Unforgiveness gives satan legal access to torment us and he is a legalist.

-The act of forgiving releases us from the chains of bitterness and allows us to heal both spiritually and emotionally.
-Resentment can build walls that separate us from God, and forgiveness dismantles those barriers, inviting God's restorative healing into our lives.
+The act of forgiving releases us from the chains of bitterness and allows us to heal.
+Resentment can build walls that separate us from other people and God, and forgiveness dismantles those barriers, inviting God's restorative healing into our lives, and the relationship.

 It's important to note, forgiveness is not the same as reconciliation.
-Reconciliation requires repentance from the offender.
+Reconciliation requires repentance from the offender, which is something you have no control over.
+You can only focus on yourself and your job, as a child of God, is to forgive those you have betrayed you.

 The Healing Power of Letting Go